The challenge of developing Ultimate Epic Battle Simulator 's large-scale carnage

 One of the most important considerations for any developer is selecting an engine for their game.
 You need to consider time frame, learning curve, your budget, and perhaps most crucially, the genre and needs of your specific vision.
 But the difficulty is exacerbated if you’re building a game the likes of which has never really been attempted before.

-That was exactly the issue confronting Robert Weaver, the developer and programmer behind the one-man operation Brilliant Game Studios, when he began designing his latest creation, Ultimate Epic Battle Simulator.
+That was exactly the issue confronting Robert Weaver, the developer and programmer behind the one-man operation Brilliant Game Studios, when he began designing his latest creation, Ultimate Epic Battle Simulator (not to be confused with Landfall Games' Totally Accurate Battle Simulator).
 While other games had done large scale battles, none of them had reached the sheer size he envisioned.

 Imagine being able to restage the most memorable combat sequences from Game of Thrones or Lord of the Rings.
 Or see how the 300 virtual Spartans would fare versus 20,000 virtual Persians.
 Or how 1,300 WWII soldiers would hold out against a horde of 30,000 zombies.
 Or how a lone Medieval knight would deal with 20,000 furious chickens.
 UEBS is a sandbox for the most massive, ridiculous combat scenarios you can envision, and it's already found a large audience after its recent early access release.